sunmoonlotus/electron-navigation/README.md

     verticalTabs: false
 }
 ```
+#### Control
-You can also control the views and tabs using the object varaible you created.
+>You can control the views and tabs using the object variable you created.
 ```javascript
 var eNavigation = require('electron-navigation');